-We estimate that the net proceeds to us from this offering will be approximately \$44.2 million, or approximately \$51.2 million if the underwriters exercise their option to purchase additional ordinary shares in full, after deducting the estimated underwriting discount and estimated offering expenses payable by us, based on an assumed initial public offering price of \$14.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We estimate that the net proceeds to us from this offering will be approximately \$27.7 million, or approximately \$31.9 million if the underwriters exercise their option to purchase additional ordinary shares in full, after deducting the estimated underwriting discount and estimated offering expenses payable by us, based on an assumed public offering price of \$7.47 per ordinary share, which was the last reported sale price of our ordinary shares on The Nasdaq Global Market on June 20, 2019.

-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, available for sale and short-term deposits: (i) to fund clinical development of our product candidates, including NiCord, (ii) to fund further development of our NAM-NK program and (iii) for general corporate purposes and working capital.
+We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, available for sale and short-term deposits: (i) to fund clinical development of our product candidates, including the completion of our pivotal Phase 3 clinical trial of our lead product candidate, omidubicel, and the preparation of a Biologics Licensing Application for omidubicel; (ii) to expand our commercial and manufacturing capabilities; and (iii) for general corporate purposes and working capital.